boiarchuk-m/Diamonds-price-prediction/README.md

 ## Making a prediction

-To check the work of the web server you can use file `request.py` Just run it with this command
+To check the work of the web server you can use the file `request.py` Just run it with this command

 ```bash